UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Publications.rst

 Karami et al., `The role of Arctic gateways on sea ice and circulation in the Arctic and North Atlantic Oceans: a sensitivity study with an ocean‐sea‐ice model <https://doi.org/10.1007/s00382-021-05798-6>`_, Climate Dynamics

-Lukovich et al., `A baseline evaluation of atmospheric and river discharge conditions in the Hudson Bay Complex during 2016-2018 <https://doi.org/10.1525/elementa.2020.00126>`_, Elementa Ecience of the Anthropocene
+Lukovich et al., `A baseline evaluation of atmospheric and river discharge conditions in the Hudson Bay Complex during 2016-2018 <https://doi.org/10.1525/elementa.2020.00126>`_, Elementa Science of the Anthropocene

-Lukovich et al., `A baseline evaluation of oceanographic and sea ice conditions in the Hudson Bay Complex during 2016-2018 <https://doi.org/10.1525/elementa.2020.00128>`_, Elementa Ecience of the Anthropocene
+Lukovich et al., `A baseline evaluation of oceanographic and sea ice conditions in the Hudson Bay Complex during 2016-2018 <https://doi.org/10.1525/elementa.2020.00128>`_, Elementa Science of the Anthropocene

-Lukovich et al., `Simulated impacts of relative climate change and river discharge regulation on sea ice and oceanographic conditions in the Hudson Bay Complex <https://doi.org/10.1525/elementa.2020.00127>`_, Elementa Ecience of the Anthropocene
+Lukovich et al., `Simulated impacts of relative climate change and river discharge regulation on sea ice and oceanographic conditions in the Hudson Bay Complex <https://doi.org/10.1525/elementa.2020.00127>`_, Elementa Science of the Anthropocene

 Marson et al., `Distinct Ocean Responses to Greenland's Liquid Runoff and Iceberg Melt <https://doi.org/10.1029/2021JC017542>`_, Journal of Geophysical Research: Oceans